Categories Upper Cervical Care

 Weakened muscles are the result of favoring one side of the body over the other when performing repetitive physical activities, such as lifting weights.
 The chiropractor aims to solve this issue so that the patient will gain a correct posture and distribute their weight evenly to all joints.

-3. Teaching the Patient How to Keep a Good Posture
+3. Teaching the Patient

 Poor posture can become second nature to many patients.
 This is especially the case with poor posture while working at the desk or using a mobile phone.
 In our experience, it takes an effort of will to keep a good posture after years of using a non-ergonomic chair or bending over the phone screen.